 Lectionary Texts

-Micah 5.2-5 promises that after a time of suffering a ruler for Israel will come from Bethlehem and feed the people, and reign in peace.
+Micah 5.2-5 — Bethlehem, from you shall come a ruler who will feed the people and reign in peace.

 Call to Worship / Lighting the Advent Candle